 Choose an Expert Facial Plastic and Reconstructive Surgeon for Facial Nerve Decompression

-Dr. Azizzadeh is a globally recognized facial plastic and reconstructive surgeon who understands all aspects of the facial nerve.
 He understands the intricacies of the facial nerve and works with patients to help them correct their facial paralysis symptoms.
-First, Dr. Azizzadeh helps a patient determine if facial nerve decompression is the right treatment to correct his or her facial paralysis symptoms.
-If he determines facial nerve decompression is the ideal treatment option, he next guides a patient through the surgery process.
-Dr. Azizzadeh also requests follow-up appointments to help a patient achieve his or her desired facial nerve decompression surgery results.
+First, Dr. Azizzadeh helps a patient determine if facial nerve neurolysis is the right treatment to correct their facial paralysis symptoms.
+If Dr. Azizzadeh determines facial nerve surgery is the ideal treatment option, he next guides a patient through the surgery process.
+Dr. Azizzadeh also requests follow-up appointments to help a patient achieve their desired facial nerve decompression surgery results.

 Contact Dr. Azizzadeh for a Facial Nerve Surgery Consultation